Expert facilitator of environmental workshops

 Below are examples of recent workshops that I have facilitated highlighting the range of environmental topics, participants, processes and workshop outcomes:

 Building biodiversity into corporate natural capital accounting and reporting, July 2018.
 The University of Oxford, with the support of the ICAEW’s Charitable Trusts and the Natural Capital Coalition, hosted a workshop on the 16th and 17th July to explore whether and how biodiversity can be integrated more comprehensively into corporate-level accounting and reporting.
 This workshop was facilitated by Professor Richrd Barker and I, and brought together 17 participants with technical expertise across a variety of disciplines including accounting, sustainability, auditing, environmental economics, and conservation science.
 This topic is a complex one, which requires an in-depth understanding of the market forces that drive corporate accounting and reporting, the current status of non-financial accounting and reporting systems, an understanding of natural capital approaches to help value the living environment, and an understanding of biodiversity measurement and management.
 Participants engaged in enthusiastic and lively discussions around why accounting and reporting approaches are well defined in some areas (e.g. for finance and carbon), whilst other critical aspects of the natural environment, such as biodiversity, corporate accounting and reporting approaches are yet to be fully developed.
-We are currently preparing the outputs from this workshop.
-Stay tuned for outputs here.
+For more information see: Biodiversity and corporate accounting and reporting workshop report.

 Setting priorities for biodiversity action at the University of Oxford, December 2017.
 This workshop was run for Oxford University Estates.
 In 2016 the Oxford University Estates Services developed a Biodiversity Strategy 2016-2020, which outlines how it will ensure the ‘biodiversity within the functional estate is both protected and enhanced’.
 This workshop brought together 23 biodiversity experts, parks and college managers, and estate managers to discuss the Oxford University community’s biodiversity priorities.
 The purpose of this workshop was to determine an agreed upon list of biodiversity priorities for action across the Oxford University Estate.